livewire/livewire/README.md

 ### Write more tests
 Livewire is currently lacking in tests.
 I have a handful of Unit tests, but they are not well thought out and only cover a small portion of the code base.

 As for JavaScript testing, I started out with some basic Jest snapshot tests with axios mocking, but it's a PITA to maintain them and getting the dom plugin to work well can be annoying as well.
 Therefore, I ripped them out and wrote a few simple Dusk tests.
-The problem with the Dusk approach, is they need to live in a separate "app" environment, so you have to run and maintain them from `livewire-app`.
+The problem with the Dusk approach, is they need to live in a separate "app" environment, so you have to run and maintain them from the `livewire-app` repo.
 This is an obvios problem, so any thoughts/solutions are welcomed.

 ### The "feature testing" testing feature (lol)
 Ideally, a user could write Livewire tests like they would write Dusk tests: `$this->assertSee()->click()`.
 I have created a basic implementation in `TestableLivewire.php`, but after other refactors, it is broken and in need of love.
 There are currently 2 problems to tackle: